Interlocutory appeal: Federal courts

 The Supreme Court created the test in the case Cohen v.
 Beneficial Industrial Loan Corp., where it was applied to a requirement of bond to be posted in certain stockholders derivative actions by plaintiffs, in anticipation of being liable for defendant's attorney's fees.
 Since the substantial deterrent effect of the statute would be meaningless if not enforceable at the outset of litigation, but did not touch on the merits of plaintiff's claim, the Court allowed interlocutory appeal from the trial court's decision.
 The doctrine was restricted in Digital Equipment Corp. v.
 Desktop Direct Inc., which added an explicit importance criterion to the test for interlocutory appeals, holding that relief on a claim of immunity from suit because of a previous settlement agreement could not come through interlocutory appeal.
 The Supreme Court stated that the only matters of sufficient importance to merit a collateral appeal were "those originating in the Constitution or statutes".

 Several U.S. statutes directly confer the right to interlocutory appeals, including appeals from orders denying arbitration, and some judicial actions against the debtor upon filing bankruptcy proceedings.
-There is a major split in the United States courts of appeals as to whether a stay of proceedings should issue in the district court while interlocutory appeals on the arbitrability of disputes are decided.
+There was a major split in the United States courts of appeals as to whether a stay of proceedings should issue in the district court while interlocutory appeals on the arbitrability of disputes are decided.
 An interlocutory appeal under the collateral order doctrine usually merits a stay of proceedings while the appeal is being decided.
-Currently, the Second and Ninth Circuits have refused to stay proceedings in the district court while an arbitration issue is pending.
-The Seventh, Tenth and Eleventh Circuit courts conversely hold that a non-frivolous appeal warrants a stay of proceedings.
+Previously, the Second and Ninth Circuits have refused to stay proceedings in the district court while an arbitration issue is pending.
+The Seventh, Tenth and Eleventh Circuit courts conversely held that a non-frivolous appeal warrants a stay of proceedings.
+However, in Coinbase, Inc. v.
+Bielski, 599 U.S. 736 (2023), the Supreme Court resolved the issue, holding that, upon an interlocutory appeal from the denial of a motion to compel arbitration, the District Court was required to stay its proceedings.